 Tejiendo Peru has a great graph of the diamond lace stitch.
 If you speak Spanish, their site it great.
 If you don’t speak Spanish, you should check it out any way as it is filled with beautiful graphs and pictures.
 Visiting Pinterest and then searching for the Diamond Lace Stitch is the easiest way to find the graph.

 I love how the pattern and texture run diagonally and the stripes horizontally.
 Using Sweet Rolls makes the striping effortless and the ends minimal.
 I allowed the colors to change wherever they did naturally and didn’t splice and dice to get them to be perfect.

 Check out Wrap Me in Diamonds Crochet Scarf for another great pattern using this same stitch.
 (Use it or lose it! ha)

-The border is a simple crab stitch which if you haven’t learned how to do, check out Moogly’s easy tutorial.
+The border is a simple crab stitch which if you haven’t learned how to do, check out how to crochet the crab stitch.
 This was my first crab stitch border and I love the beauty and simplicity!

 Diamond Lace Crochet Baby Blanket